DryBearr/Lucy/README.md

 - **music_download_folder:** The folder where music files will be downloaded.
 - **database_folder:** The folder where the bot's database files will be stored.
 - **discord_token:** Your Discord bot token.
 Obtain this from the Discord Developer Portal.
-- **yt_dlp_download_options:** Download options for the `yt-dlp` library.
-Specify any additional flags or parameters here. (if you're gonna change options use my venv/utils/download_options.json as a template :3)
 - **ffmpeg_execute_folder:** The folder where the `ffmpeg` executable is located.
 - **chrome_driver_path:** The path to the ChromeDriver executable, if needed for any functionality.